daemotron/autofov/README.md

-# autofov
+# AutoFoV
-X-Plane plugin to automatically set the FoV based on the aircraft currently loaded
+X-Plane plugin to automatically set the field of view based on the aircraft currently loaded